chainwikinet/wikijs-yam-content/govern.md

 # Decentralized Governance

-YAM launched with fully decentralized governance from Day 1 by implementing the Compound governance module.
-This gives control of the protocol to YAM tokenholders, meaning that updates to the protocol and management of the treasury can only be performed with approval from YAM holders.
+YAM launched with `fully decentralized governance` from Day 1 by implementing the [Compound governance module](https://compound.finance/governance).
+This gives control of the protocol to `YAM tokenholders`, meaning that updates to the protocol and management of the treasury can only be performed with approval from YAM holders.

-The governance process begins on the Yam Governance Forum where proposals are first submitted for discussion.
-If the community signals its interest and any necessary modifications to the proposal are made, the proposal is submitted to Snapshot off-chain governance, where tokenholders can vote with their token balances.
+The governance process begins on the [Yam Governance Forum](https://forum.yam.finance/) where proposals are first submitted for discussion.
+If the community signals its interest and any necessary modifications to the proposal are made, the proposal is submitted to [Snapshot off-chain governance](https://snapshot.page/#/yam/), where tokenholders can vote with their token balances.

 If a Snapshot proposal is passed and no code is required to be implemented, the approved action can be taken.

-If code deployment is required, the code will go to audit if necessary, and then be proposed via on-chain governance at which point tokenholders will vote once more to deploy.
+If code deployment is required, the code will go to audit if necessary, and then be proposed via `on-chain governance` at which point tokenholders will vote once more to deploy.